sebastian-zieba/PACMAN/joss/paper.md

 The only other end-to-end open source pipeline\footnote{as far as we are aware of} specifically developed for the reduction and analysis of HST/WFC3 data is [`Iraclis`](https://github.com/ucl-exoplanets/Iraclis) [@Tsiaras2016].

-Another open-source pipeline which has been used as an independent check of recent results presented in @Mugnai2021 and @Carone2021 is [`CASCADe`](https://jbouwman.gitlab.io/CASCADe/) (Calibration of trAnsit Spectroscopy using CAusal Data).
+Another open-source pipeline that has been for example used as an independent check of recent results presented in @Mugnai2021 and @Carone2021 is [`CASCADe`](https://jbouwman.gitlab.io/CASCADe/) (Calibration of trAnsit Spectroscopy using CAusal Data).
 For a more detailed discussion of `CASCADe` see Appendix 1 in @Carone2021.